Vivaldi “Gloria” and Handel “Dixit Dominus”

-It’s been a hard sell, but I’m slowly convincing the child that classical composers were the rock stars of their time.
+It’s been a hard sell, and I haven’t closed the deal, but at least the small person has heard the idea that classical composers were the rock stars of their time.
 That’s certainly true of Vivaldi and Handel, which is why John Eliot Gardiner smartly had the Monteverdi Choir release Vivaldi’s “Gloria” and Handel’s “Dixit Dominus” on a single disc.

-Here you get the music of two great showmen — say: the seventeenth century versions of The Who doing “Tommy” and The Beatles releasing “Sgt.
+Here you get the music of two great showmen — say: the eighteenth century versions of The Who doing “Tommy” and The Beatles releasing “Sgt.
 Pepper.”
 That is, killer harmonies, dazzling melodies and an overt sense of exaltation.
-High-energy, feel good music.
+High-energy, feelgood music.
 And the inventiveness never lags.
-[To buy the Vivaldi/Handel CD from Amazon.com, click here.
-To buy the MP3 download of the Vivaldi/Handel CD from Amazon.com, click here. ]
+[To buy the Vivaldi/Handel CD from Amazon and get a free MP3 download, click here.
+To buy the MP3 download of the Vivaldi/Handel CD from Amazon, click here. ]

-If you’ve read my piece about Vivaldi’s Sacred Music, you know the story: a famous composer and choirmaster dies poor and out of fashion, and his music is largely forgotten for two centuries.
+You may know the story of Vivaldi: a famous composer and choirmaster dies poor and out of fashion, and his music is largely forgotten for two centuries.
 Then, in the 1920s, 300 concertos, 18 operas and 100 vocal-instrumental pieces turn up, among them the “Gloria.”
 Eventually every restaurant and Four Seasons Hotel is playing his “Four Seasons,” and the “Gloria” joins the repertoire of popular choral works.